BeniaminoSquitieri/Task-Space-Impedance-Control-for-the-Panda-Robot/README.md

 For any inquiries, please contact:

-- Beniamino Squitieri - b.squitieri@studenti.unisa.it
+- Beniamino Squitieri - bennibeniamino@gmail.com